COVID-19 pandemic in Metro Manila: September 2021 - Shift to Alert Level System

 The region was shifted to the new Alert Level system on September 15, 2021, starting with Alert Level 4.
 Alert Level 1 is currently imposed in the region since March 1, 2022.
 Under this classification, there are no restrictions in indoor and outdoor capacities of activities and all establishments, persons, or activities are allowed to operate, work, or be undertaken at total on-site or venue seating capacity, given that health standards should be observed.
 "Face-to-face" classes for basic education are subject to the approval of the Office of the President.
 The Department of Health earlier stated that Alert Level 1 could be considered as the "new normal."

-Previously, Alert Level 3 was imposed in the region from October 15 to November 4, 2021, and again from January 3 to 31, 2022 (amidst the, and Alert Level 2 from November 5, 2021, to January 2, 2022, and from February 1 to 28, 2022.
+Previously, Alert Level 3 was imposed in the region from October 15 to November 4, 2021, and again from January 3 to 31, 2022 (amidst the COVID-19 Omicron variant-driven surge), and Alert Level 2 from November 5, 2021, to January 2, 2022, and from February 1 to 28, 2022.